 6.3 The Committee takes note of the author’s claim that domestic remedies have been exhausted.
 In the absence of any objection by the State party in this connection, the Committee considers that the requirements of article 5 (2) (b), of the Optional Protocol have been met.

-6.4 The Committee further notes the State party’s argument that the author’s claims under article 7 of the Covenant should be declared inadmissible due to the failure to establish a prima facie case.
+6.4 The Committee further notes the State party’s argument that the author’s claims under article 7 of the Covenant should be declared inadmissible owing to the failure to establish a prima facie case.
 However, the Committee considers that the author has adequately explained the facts on which his allegations are based and that he has sufficiently substantiated, for the purposes of admissibility, his claims under article 7 of the Covenant.

 6.5 Accordingly, the Committee considers that the communication is admissible as far as it raises issues under article 7 of the Covenant, and it proceeds to its examination on the merits.